 FAT32 and NTFS are the two common file systems used by an operating system.
 While FAT32 is the older version of the file system, it is still popular on many devices.
-In fact, devices like PS3 still support FAT32 as opposed to the newer NTFS.
+Devices like PS3 still support FAT32 as opposed to the newer NTFS.

 As a result, many people often get stuck in situations where they're required to convert NTFS to FAT32 on a hard drive partition.
 If you're dealing with a similar situation, this blog will help.
 We've put together a list of the most effective methods to convert NTFS to FAT32 without losing your valuable data.